PersonifyJS/personify.js/README.md

 ##`P.searchTweet = function({ q: 'input', additional params}, callback)`

-The 'q' key and it's associated value, which should be a string, are required.
+The 'q' key and its associated value, which should be a string, are required.
 The string can be any word you may use to search in Twitter's search bar.
 Any additional key-value pairs are optional.

 **callback**